getsentry/sentry-docs/docs/internal/docs.rst

 `getsentry/sentry-docs <https://github.com/getsentry/sentry-docs>`_.

-Some documentation sources are not contained within that repository but referenced through submodules from the raven clients or the sentry server.
+Some documentation sources are not contained within that repository but referenced through submodules from the raven SDKs or the sentry server.
 You can easily find those repositories from the github repository as they are cross linked.